Ptunda/online-store/README.md

 - Thank you to Mr. Raymond for continuous support and guidance.
-- A special thanks to all classmates for their dedication and teamwork to completing this project.
+- A special thanks to all classmates for your dedication and teamwork to completing this project.